aws/secrets-store-csi-driver-provider-aws/README.md

   - "ipv4", "IPv4", or "IPV4" - Force the use of Pod Identity Agent IPv4 endpoint
   - "ipv6", "IPv6", or "IPV6" - Force the use of Pod Identity Agent IPv6 endpoint
   - not specified - Use auto endpoint selection, trying IPv4 endpoint first and falling back to IPv6 endpoint if IPv4 fails
-* httpTimeout: An optional field that specifies the HTTP timeout duration for Pod Identity Agent communication.
-This field is only applicable when using EKS Pod Identity feature and will be ignored when using IAM Roles for Service Accounts.
-The value must be a valid Go duration string (e.g., "100ms", "1s", "500ms").
-If not specified, defaults to "100ms".
-Values are case-sensitive and must be positive.
-Example values: "50ms", "200ms", "1s", "2s".

 The primary objects field of the SecretProviderClass can contain the following sub-fields:
 * objectName: This field is required.
 It specifies the name of the secret or parameter to be fetched.
 For Secrets Manager this is the [SecretId](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html#API_GetSecretValue_RequestParameters) parameter and can be either the friendly name or full ARN of the secret.
 For SSM Parameter Store, this is the [Name](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html#API_GetParameter_RequestParameters) of the parameter and can be either the name or full ARN of the parameter.